dotnet/orleans/src/Documentation/Frequently-Asked-Questions.md

 You can [add silos with new grain classes](Deployment-and-Operations/Heterogeneous-Silos.md) or [new versions of existing grain classes](Grain-Versioning/Grain-versioning.md) to a running cluster.

-### Can I Connect to Orleans silos from the public internet?
+### Can I Connect to Orleans silos from the public Internet?

-Orleans is designed to be hosted as the back-end part of a service, and you expected to create a front-end in your servers which external clients connect to
+Orleans is designed to be hosted as the back-end part of a service, and you are expected to create a front-end tier to which external clients will connect.
-It can be an http based Web API project, a socket server, a SignalR server or anything else fits the needs of the application.
+It can be an HTTP based Web API project, a socket server, a SignalR server or anything else fits the needs of the application.
-You can connect to Orleans from the internet if you expose TCP endpoints of silos to it, but it is not a good practice from the security point of view.
+You can connect to Orleans from the Internet if you expose TCP endpoints of silos to it, but it is not a good practice from the security point of view.

 ### What happens if a silo fails before my grain call returns a response for my call?